In this section

 Emergency Departments (EDs and A&E)

-The rules for the Emergency Department (ED or A&E) are different.
-There are no visiting hours for ED because they are very busy and often have very poorly patients needing urgent and emergency care and so visiting friends and family is discouraged.
+The rules for the emergency department (ED or A&E) are different.
+There are no visiting hours for ED because they are very busy and often have very poorly patients needing urgent and emergency care so visiting friends and family is discouraged.

 FAQs